-By consistently using DeskTime for automatic time tracking, you’re creating a vast database of accurate, insightful and invaluable information.
+By consistently using DeskTime for automatic time tracking, you’re creating a vast database of accurate, insightful, and invaluable information.
 DeskTime offers many options to export this information, but plain numbers don’t mean anything until they’re put into context.
-Here we’ll go over some practical uses of exported DeskTime data, and how to analyse the exported data in your Excel spreadsheet.
+Here we’ll go over some practical uses of exported DeskTime data, and how to analyze the exported data in your Excel spreadsheet.

 Note: The images of this tutorial were taken from a Windows computer using Open Office, a free software.
 Other software that helps with reviewing the data may display the exported information a bit differently but should have the same functions available.

 1. Create a basic overview of all your employees

 We’ll show you how to get a basic overview table of all of your employees, which you’ll be able to manipulate based on what information is important for you.
 This information is accessed by the Owner of the account (the owner has access to all of the employees), and an Administrator can do the same but only for the employees that the Admin has access to.
 In the end, you’ll see something like this:

 You’ll be able to manipulate and sort elements such as groups, employees’ productive/unproductive/neutral time, total time, offline time, arrival time and departure time.
 You’ll also have the ability to monitor employees’ working location and absence excuses.

 To create this table, go to your DeskTime exports section, where you can choose your preferred data set as the exports section offers different types of data summaries for your overview.
 In this particular case you should choose the “Team members” data set by clicking on the “generate” button.